 20 of the Best Hashtag Tools

 Here are some great tools that can help you create, track, and analyze hashtags so that you can make your social media marketing efforts pack a punch.

 Hashtagify provides a “mind map” of interrelationships between keywords so you can see the various possibilities at a glance.
 The popularity of individual hashtags and strength of correlation between two hashtags are also tracked in a straightforward way.

 Once you’ve identified your hashtags, you can also check out the top influencers for any given tag.
-The core functionality can be used by anyone, but some advanced features require you to sign up for a free account.

 While most hashtag tools focus on what’s going on “out there” at a given moment, RiteTag is a little bit different.
 It helps you construct your own hashtag strategy, starting by evaluating the hashtags you’re using in your current posts.